 JEAN-CHRISTOPHE DE SWAAN has been teaching at Princeton since the Spring of 2009 as a Lecturer.
-He teaches a joint undergraduate and graduate course, The Rise of Asian Capital Markets, and a Freshman seminar, Ethics in Financial Markets.
+He teaches a joint undergraduate and graduate course, Asian Capital Markets, and a Freshman seminar, Ethics in Finance.
 He also teaches at the University of Cambridge and has taught at Yale University, Cheung Kong Business School and Renmin University in Beijing.
-He is also a Principal at Cornwall Capital, a multi-strategy hedge fund based in New York.
+He is a partner at Cornwall Capital, a multi-strategy hedge fund based in New York.
 Prior to that, he was a special adviser on China at a global macro hedge fund, a Principal at an Asia-dedicated hedge fund, and a consultant at McKinsey & Company.
+He is the author of a forthcoming book on virtue in finance (Cambridge University Press).
 He received his B.A. from Yale University, an MPhil in International Relations from the University of Cambridge, and a Masters in Public Policy from Harvard University's Kennedy School of Government.
 He is a Member of the Council on Foreign Relations.
 He is a faculty advisor in Rockefeller College (Princeton University) and an Associate Fellow of Ezra Stiles College (Yale University).